 When you have made the necessary changes, you may compile the kernel and drivers from the top-level directory:

-make kernel
+make kernel make

-The finished kernel ulmage will end up in arch/arm/boot/ulmage.
-This ulmage can be inserted into the installable image.
+The finished kernel ulmage will end up in binaries/ulmage.
+This ulmage can be inserted into the installable image "<image\name>.cdi".